mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 ==============

-- Rejection criteria to detect flat channels have been added, see :ref:`BABIHFBI` and :ref:`BABCGEJE`.
+- Rejection criteria to detect flat channels have been added.

-- Possibility to detect temporal skew between trigger input lines has been added, see :ref:`BABIHFBI` and :ref:`BABCGEJE`.
+- Possibility to detect temporal skew between trigger input lines has been added.

 - ``--allowmaxshield`` option now works in the batch mode as well.

 - Added the ``--projevent`` option to batch mode.

-- It is now possible to compute an SSP operator for EEG, see :ref:`CACEAHEI`.
+- It is now possible to compute an SSP operator for EEG.

 mne_analyze
 ===========

-- Both hemispheres can now be displayed simultaneously, see :ref:`CACCABEA`.
+- Both hemispheres can now be displayed simultaneously.

 - If the source space was created with mne_make_source_space version 2.3 or later, the subject's surface data are automatically